prakash122/NodeBlog/blogs/introducing-express.md

 	//Setting a prefix value
 	app.use('/static', express.static(path.join(__dirname, 'public')));

+Refer [SO Answer][7] for more information on static files and its order compared to router

 ####Router and Routes

 Routing of the different web request to their respective controllers will be handled by the `app.router`.
 If none of the above middlewares cannot address the user request then `app.router` will check all the routes registered with it and if any route matches the request url then the respective callback will be called.